pjdietz/php-library-template/README.md

 PHP Library Template
 ====================

-Clone this repository to get a fresh starting place for a new PHP library.
+Template PHP Library with Composer and PHPUnit

+To use, clone this repository, delete the ``.git`` directory, and ``git init`` to start your project with a fresh history.

 This repository provides these files as samples:
 - .gitattributes